Pre-Purchase Home Inspections

 Heimer Engineering℠ respects your privacy.
 Some inspection firms share information with insurance, landscaping, home maintenance, moving, cable, mortgage, and other companies.
 You will not receive phone calls or solicitation emails from third parties as a result of providing personal information to Heimer Engineering℠.

 In the event of a life-threatening emergency call 911.
 Emergency situations need to be handled by first-responders who can evacuate buildings, shut utilities off, and take other steps necessary to preserve life.

-In addition to the webpage discount, discounts are available for referrals (attorney, real estate broker, mortgage broker, co-worker, friend) first time buyers, senior citizens, military (army, navy, air force, marines, coast guard), first responders (police, ambulance, fire), municipal employees, security personnel, and union members.
+Ask about a Heimer Engineering℠ web discount.
+Discounts are also available for referrals (attorney, real estate broker, mortgage broker, co-worker, friend) first time buyers, senior citizens, military (army, navy, air force, marines, coast guard), first responders (police, ambulance, fire), municipal employees, security personnel, and union members.

 Translate This Webpage

 |Using Google Translate, you can view this webpage in the language of your choice.|